xtd 0.2.0

 Determines whether an element is in the array.

-void copy_to (xtd::array< type_t > &array, size_type index) const override
+void copy_to (xtd::array< type_t > &array, size_type array_index) const override

 bool equals (const object &obj) const noexcept override